 The Pilates method is suitable for all ages and fitness levels.
 It has been scientifically proven to be beneficial for injury rehabilitation, back problems, hip problems and injuries, incontinence, pre and post natal programmes, weight loss, tension, headaches, constipation, insomnia, postural problems, kyphosis/lordosis and is suitable for those who dislike or who are unable to do aerobic type exercises.
 It is a gentle but extremely effective method and is recommended by many osteopaths, chiropractics and physiotherapists.
 It has also proven to be effective in assisting with psychological problems such as depression, anxiety and improving quality of life as well as the development of mindfulness and a positive mindset.

 For more information you are welcome to contact me to discuss how the Pilates method can be of benefit to you and if your tuition is suitable for the online format.
-After some scepticism as to the transferability of my usually very ‘hands-on’ approach to an online format, I have discovered (as you do when you open your mind to new possibilities) that while it has presented me with some challenges I have had to overcome, the beauty of teaching online is that it enables social distancing, cuts down on travel and subsequent carbon emissions and allows me to connect with my clients from all over the word!
+After some scepticism as to the transferability of my usually very ‘hands-on’ approach to an online format, I have discovered (as you do when you open your mind to new possibilities) that while it has presented me with some challenges I have had to overcome, the beauty of teaching online is that it enables social distancing when the sniffles hit, cuts down on travel and subsequent carbon emissions and allows me to connect with my clients from all over the word!
 Apart from time-zone issues which can restrict availability, there are few barriers to a successful class and I am even able to accept payment in most international currencies as an online credit card transaction.
 So, if you are interested in the proven physical and psychological benefits that Pilates provides, please do not hesitate to discuss your aspirations and goals with me to see how we can get you moving freely and enjoying life at its best!